equinor/fmu-ensemble/README.rst

 If run as a post-workflow in Ert, a simple script using this library can replace and extend the existing *CSV_EXPORT1* workflow

-This software is internal to Equinor ASA and shall not be shared externally.
+This software is released under GPL v3.0